If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Honourable Mention

-Occasionally when there is a very tight race for placement, the piece that didn’t get awarded will be called out as an Honourable Mention.
-This lets the entrant know that their work was of very high quality and competitive for an award, but they do not receive a trophy or prize.
+Occasionally when there is a very tight race for placement, the piece that was not selected for the award will be designated as an Honourable Mention.
+The entrant does not receive a trophy or prize, but their work is acknowledged for its high quality.

 A judging team confers at Smoky Mountain Model Convention in 2019.